EchoTask/echo_task_client/README.md

-# EchoTask macOS Client
+# EchoTask Client

-EchoTask macOS Client is a sophisticated tool designed for macOS users, aiming to enhance productivity and self-awareness by meticulously recording your computer activities.
+EchoTask Client is a sophisticated tool designed for users, aiming to enhance productivity and self-awareness by meticulously recording your computer activities.
 Through an intuitive chatbot interface, EchoTask allows you to effortlessly retrieve a summary of your daily tasks and activities, enabling better time management and productivity insights.

 ## Features